exakat/exakat/docs/Rules.rst

 Throwing a caught exception is usually useless and dead code.

-When exception are caught, they should be processed or transformed, but not rethrown.
+When exceptions are caught, they should be processed or transformed, but not rethrown as is.

 Those issues often happen when a catch structure was positioned for debug purposes, but lost its usage later.